Return to the search form Return to your search results

 Orientation

 In order to prepare for your time abroad, you are required by the University of Iowa to complete two orientations.
-These are in addition to orientations provided by ACCENT upon arrival in Madrid.
+These may be in addition to orientations provided by your on-site provider.
 See below for more information.

 Online Education Abroad Pre-Departure Orientation

-You are required to complete the International Programs online “Education Abroad Pre-Departure Orientation” course distributed through ICON prior to departure.
+You are required to complete the International Programs ICON course "Education Abroad Pre-Departure Orientation" prior to departure.
 This orientation is mandatory for all students going abroad under the auspices of the University of Iowa.
-It covers many practical matters about living overseas, such as health and safety, communication, money, goals and much more.
+It covers many practical matters about living overseas, such as health and safety, communication, money, goals, and much more.
 You will be enrolled in this course by International Programs and an email will be sent to you once enrolled.
-If you have any questions you can email safety-abroad@uiowa.edu.
+If you have any questions, you can email safety-abroad@uiowa.edu.

 Program-Specific Orientation